poetmountain/PMTween/README.md

 ## License

-PMValidation is licensed under the MIT License.
+PMTween is licensed under the MIT License.
 I'd love to know if you use PMTween in your app!